ashislaha/CarDetection-Keras/README.md

 # CarDetection-Keras
 "Car Detection" is trained in Keras using Tensorflow as back-end.
 It's taking an image as input and it
 gives a binary decision whether a car is present in the image or not.
 It's a Dense Neural Network.
 After train, converting the .h5 model into .mlmodel to use in Xcode.
-(Please check the CarDetection-iOS project for that :  https://github.com/ashislaha/CarDetection-iOS ).
+(Please check the CarDetection-iOS project for that : https://github.com/ashislaha/CarDetection-iOS).

+## prerequisite:

+### (1).
+Install pip:
+(package management system used to install and manage software packages written in python).

+    sudo python -m ensurepip
+OR

+    sudo easy_install pip

+### (2).
+Install tensor flow:

+<b> A. Update virtual environment </b>

+    $ sudo easy_install pip
+    $ pip install --upgrade virtualenv

+<b> B. Create a virtual environment: </b>

+    $ virtualenv --system-site-packages targetDirectory # for Python 2.7
+    $ virtualenv --system-site-packages -p python3 targetDirectory # for Python 3.n

+<b> C. Activate virtual environment: </b>

+    $ cd targetDirectory
+    $ source ./bin/activate      # If using bash, sh, ksh, or zsh

+<b> D. Install tensor flow: </b>

+    (targetDirectory)$ sudo  pip install --upgrade tensorflow      # for Python 2.7 (targetDirectory)$ sudo  pip3 install --upgrade tensorflow     # for Python 3.n

+If it’s getting failed due to numpy or some other package then install numpy/that package

+    $ sudo pip install --ignore-installed numpy

+That’s it, tensor flow is installed now.

+### (3).
+Install Keras

+    $ sudo pip install keras

+### Training Data set creation:

 Training Data set is uploaded in https://drive.google.com/drive/folders/0B0QC-w3ZqaT1RzlGeGtYeVE2cTA   OR https://s3.ap-south-1.amazonaws.com/car-detection-images/Archive.zip .